-- Configuring NFS Buffer Size Parameters for Oracle Database Set the values for the NFS buffer size parameters rsize and wsize to 32768. - Checking TCP Network Protocol Buffer for Direct NFS Client Check your TCP network buffer size to ensure that it is adequate for the speed of your servers. - Creating an oranfstab File for Direct NFS Client Direct NFS uses a configuration file, oranfstab, to determine the available mount points. - Enabling and Disabling Direct NFS Client Control of NFS Use these commands to enable or disable Direct NFS Client Oracle Disk Manager Control of NFS: - Enabling Hybrid Columnar Compression on Direct NFS Client Perform these steps to enable Hybrid Columnar Compression (HCC) on Direct NFS Client:
+- Configuring NFS Buffer Size Parameters for Oracle Database Set the values for the NFS buffer size parameters rsize and wsize to 32768. - Checking TCP Network Protocol Buffer for Direct NFS Client Check your TCP network buffer size to ensure that it is adequate for the speed of your servers. - Creating an oranfstab File for Direct NFS Client Direct NFS uses a configuration file, oranfstab, to determine the available mount points. - Enabling and Disabling Direct NFS Client Control of NFS By default, Direct NFS Client is installed in a disabled state with single-instance Oracle Database installations.
+Before enabling Direct NFS, you must configure an oranfstab file. - Enabling Hybrid Columnar Compression on Direct NFS Client Perform these steps to enable Hybrid Columnar Compression (HCC) on Direct NFS Client: